Iran pushes back against Trump's deadline to open the Strait of Hormuz

 Four people were killed in Haifa on Sunday after an Iranian missile struck a six-floor residential building, which was engulfed in flames.

-It also said that "a number" of operational facilities managed by Kuwait's National Petroleum Company and the Petrochemical Industries were hit by drones, with fire erupting in several facilities.
+It also said that "a number" of operational facilities managed by Kuwait National Petroleum Company and the Petrochemical Industries were hit by drones, with fire erupting in several facilities.
+(Despite similar names, the petroleum company and corporation are distinct Kuwaiti state entities that handle different functions with oil products.)

 Authorities said emergency teams were on site to contain the fires.
 Over the weekend, Iran also hit two power and water desalination plants in Kuwait, knocking out power generation units.